 2) Exploration of fermentation as a technique to reduce FODMAPs and ATI quantities in finished products, including bread.

-3) Establishing a pathway to implement research outcomes to industry.
+3) Establishing a pathway for industry to implement research outcomes.

 The ultimate goal of the research is to create new opportunities for wheat-based products, consumable by those with wheat digestion concerns.
 Additionally, the study has the potential to provide new market opportunities that could have a positive financial impact for the wheat industry growers and Minnesota.